Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 That's my interpretation.

-And we'll have some more evidence for this uh soon enough uh when I get to it.
+And we'll have some more evidence for this soon enough when I get to it.

-It says um three detainees were shot, two are deceased, and the other is in a critical condition.
+Two are deceased and the other is in a critical condition.

 I've seen the pictures.

-Um we can confirm the shell casings were found with anti-ICE messages on them.
+We can confirm the shell casings were found with anti-ice messages on them.

 He just wasn't a very good shot, apparently.

-If that is true, my immediate assumption would be the guy knows that there is a popular anti-ICE trend, and so decides to try and give himself it a bit of a more meaningful death by jumping on the bandwagon.
+If that is true, my immediate assumption would be the guy knows that there is a popular anti-ice trend and so decides to try and give himself a bit of a more meaningful death by jumping on the bandwagon.

 That is if it's true that he wasn't a political guy.

-Um however, that's just one interpretation, and we don't have enough information yet to um necessarily come to a conclusion.
+And we don't have enough information yet to necessarily come to a conclusion.

 But let's have a look at the actual facility itself.

-And I presume the Sally Port is either this here um or one of these two doors.
+And I presume the Sally port is either this here or one of these two doors.

 And the place where he shot from is this building here.

-And if it were here, one would presume he would be a little bit more accurate because that's you know, an easy shot.
+And if it were here, one would presume he would be a little bit more accurate because that's an easy shot.

 Very close distance.